FedAdapter: Efficient Federated Learning for Modern NLP: Evaluation

 \textbf{Network traffic.} Figure \ref{fig:eval-network} reports the total network traffic incurred during fine-tuning to reach 99\% \relativeacc.
 It shows that \sys saves 126.7$\times$ on average and up to $220.7\times$ (reducing from 2194.3 GB to 9.9 GB) network traffic compared to the \texttt{FT} on dataset \texttt{20NEWS}.
 Note that reducing the network traffic not only speeds up the convergence, but also mitigates the overhead on clients and the monetary cost to FL developers, which is billed by the amount of data transmitted on public cloud platforms, e.g., \$0.01/GB on AWS~\cite{awsbill2022}.

 \textbf{Energy consumption.} Figure~\ref{fig:eval-energy} illustrates the average energy consumed during FedNLP tasks on each device.
-It shows that \sys can save the energy consumption remarkably, e.g., $1.3\times$--$3.7\times$ reduction compared to \texttt{LFQ$_{Oracle}$} and $3.1\times$--$32.1\times$ reduction compared to \texttt{FT}, respectively.
+It shows that \sys saves the energy consumption remarkably, e.g., $1.3\times$--$3.7\times$ reduction compared to \texttt{LFQ$_{Oracle}$} and $3.1\times$--$32.1\times$ reduction compared to \texttt{FT}, respectively.
 Such improvement comes from both the reduced network transmission time and the on-device training computations.
-Again, it is worth mentioning that \texttt{LFQ$_{Oracle}$} is built atop an unrealistic assumption that the optimal freezing layer number is known ahead of time.

 \textbf{Memory footprint} Figure \ref{fig:eval-memory} reports the peak memory footprint when fine-tuning on BERT and DistilBERT with different tuning depths.
 It shows that \sys nontrivially reduces the memory usage either with shallow or deep tuning depth.
 The reasons are twofold.
 First, \sys only updates the parameters of a few adapters, so the gradients of other parameters are not calculated and the associated activations do not need to be stored.
-Second, our activation caching technique avoids part of the memory to store the parameters at the forward pass.
+Second, our activation caching technique avoids storing the unneeded parameters.